Q:

 2. Chemical identification method

-3. Storage and application of precautions
+3. Based on my observations, Storage and consumption of precautions

-Applications: In the laboratory, isopropanol is commonly used for cleaning, disinfecting and as a solvent.
-In industrial applications, isopropanol is commonly used to produce derivatives of acetic acid or ethanol.
-However, during use, attention should be paid to its flammability and potential toxicity, especially when operating in confined spaces, and protective equipment must be worn.
+Storage: Isopropyl alcohol should be stored in a cool, dry and ventilated place.
+But Based on my observations, prevent direct sunlight to prevent decomposition or volatilization.
+First Keep away from fire and flammable materials.
+Additionally Applications: In the laboratory, isopropanol is frequently applied to cleaning, disinfecting and as a solvent-based products.
+For instance In manufacturing applications, isopropanol is frequently applied to create derivatives of acetic acid or ethanol.
+However, during consumption, attention should be paid to its flammability and possible harmfulness, especially when operating in confined spaces, and protective equipment must be worn.
+Based on my observations,

 3. how to distinguish isopropyl alcohol FAQ